 59. Other disciplined services departments maintain clear guidelines and procedures for handling complaints.
 For example, the Correctional Services Department (CSD), which runs HKSAR's prisons, has a Complaints Investigation Unit to manage its grievance redress system for staff, prisoners, and members of the public.
-These persons may also direct their complaints to the Chief Executive, members of the LegCo, The Ombudsman, visiting Justices of the Peace and other law enforcement agencies such as the ICAC and the Police.
+These persons may also direct their complaints to the Chief Executive, members of the LegCo, the Ombudsman, visiting Justices of the Peace and other law enforcement agencies such as the ICAC and the Police.
 The existing complaint channels are considered effective in view of the number and the nature of complaints handled.

 60. The Immigration Department applies complaints procedures set out in the Immigration Service Standing Orders made by the Director of Immigration under the authority of the Immigration Service Ordinance (Cap.
 331).
 Complaints about abuse of authority or maltreatment by service members can be made to the Director of Immigration and are investigated promptly in accordance with the procedures in the Standing Orders.
 To ensure that all complaints are properly handled, a Complaints Review Working Party examines the results of investigations, conducts reviews and recommends follow-up action whenever necessary.
-Persons who consider that they have been improperly treated or that their cases have been mismanaged also have access to The Ombudsman.
+Persons who consider that they have been improperly treated or that their cases have been mismanaged also have access to the Ombudsman.
 If there is prima facie evidence that a member of the Immigration Service has committed a criminal offence, the Immigration Service will immediately report the matter to the Police for further investigation.
 Disciplinary procedures against Immigration Service staff are also governed by the Immigration Service Ordinance and the Immigration Service Standing Orders.
-Under Section 8 of the Immigration Service Ordinance, unlawful or unnecessary exercise of authority resulting in loss or injury to any person is a disciplinary offence.
+Under section 8 of the Immigration Service Ordinance, unlawful or unnecessary exercise of authority resulting in loss or injury to any person is a disciplinary offence.

-III.
-Framework within which human rights are promoted
+C. Framework within which human rights are promoted

-A. Promotion of public awareness of the human rights treaties
+1. Promotion of public awareness of the human rights treaties

-61. The Constitutional and Mainland Affairs Bureau (CMAB) of the HKSAR Government is responsible for coordinating and overseeing the implementation of policies relating to human rights and equal opportunities, including the promotion of public awareness of the rights and obligations stipulated in the human rights treaties applicable to Hong Kong.
-The Labour and Welfare Bureau (LWB) of the HKSAR Government is responsible for matters and human rights treaties relating to women and disability, including the relevant human rights treaties applicable to Hong Kong.
+61. The Constitutional and Mainland Affairs Bureau is responsible for co-ordinating and overseeing the implementation of policies relating to human rights and equal opportunities, including the promotion of public awareness of the rights and obligations stipulated in the human rights treaties applicable to the HKSAR.
+The Labour and Welfare Bureau (LWB) is responsible for human rights treaties relating to women and persons with disabilities that are applicable to the HKSAR.

-1. Dissemination of human rights treaties in the HKSAR
+(a) Dissemination of human rights treaties in the HKSAR

-62. The HKSAR Government is committed to the promotion of the rights as enshrined in the human rights treaties applicable to Hong Kong.
+62. The HKSAR Government is committed to the promotion of the rights as enshrined in the human rights treaties applicable to the HKSAR.
 The promotion work is carried out through various channels including media campaigns in the form of television and radio announcement in the public interest (API).
-For example, an API produced by the CMAB to promote respect of children's rights as enshrined in the Convention on the Rights of the Child (CRC), namely, the right to life, development, protection and participation, was launched in June 2009.
-A major publicity campaign, including a series of television thematic docudrama, a package of television and radio APIs, and advertisements on newspapers and public transport facilities has been launched by LWB since August 2009 to promote the spirit and values enshrined in the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
-A series of publicity programmes in the form of roving exhibitions, school educational dramas and district activities have been carried out by LWB on an on-going basis to promote public awareness on the United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
+For example, a major publicity campaign (including a series of television thematic docudrama and documentary, a package of television and radio APIs, and advertisements on newspapers and public transport facilities) has been launched by the LWB since August 2009 to promote the spirit and values enshrined in the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
+A series of publicity programmes in the form of roving exhibitions, school educational dramas and district activities have been carried out by the LWB on an on-going basis to promote public awareness on the United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).